Algorithmic Solution for Systems of Linear Equations, in $\mathcal{O}(mn)$ time: Parallel implementation of the Solver

-The basic idea for the parallelisation of the algorithm, is to utilize at each step $k$ a sub-matrix of $\mathbf x$, $\mathbf x_{jj}$ for all rows and the particular $jj=\{k,k+1,\dots,k+incr-1\}$ columns, with $incr$ denoting the number of columns.
-This approach can be performed either in a serial fashion as well.
-However, with multi-threading we may split the computation of the $da_{jj}$ to many threads seamlessly.
-Although the error is not updated in the innermost loop, it was found in the numerical experiments, that if the $thr$ parameter is small with respect to the $vars$, the algorithm converges.
-Hence we may exploit the computational power of many cores when bigger machines are available.
+with $thr$ denoting the number of slicing columns.
+This approach can be performed serially as well.
+However, with multi-threading, we may seamlessly split the computation of the $da_{jj}$ to many threads $thr$.
+Although the error is not updated in the inner loop for each column $j$, for a batch of columns $jj$, it was found in the numerical experiments that if the $thr$ parameter is small with respect to the $n$ (e.g. $thr=\frac{1}{10} \times n$), the algorithm converges.
+Hence we may exploit the computational power of many threads when available.